jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 ## Introduction

-The tutorial's sole purpose is to describe how to train your customized convolutional neural network object detectior for multiple objects, starting *from scratch*.
+The tutorial's sole purpose is to describe how to train your customized convolutional neural network object detector for multiple objects, starting *from scratch*.
 After this tutorial, you will have your own object detection program that can identify and draw boundung boxes around specific objects in *images*, *videos*, or in your *webcam feed*.

 There are lots of tutorials available over the Internet on how to use TensorFlow’s Object Detection API to train a customized object classifier for multiple objects, Edje Electronics is the best one I have seen.
 This tutorial is written on *Windows 8.1*, and it should also work for *Windows 7, 8 and 10*.
 The version of tensorflow I used on this tutorial was *TensorFlow v1.5.0* (it will likely work for future versions of TensorFlow)